 SharePoint caml query builder is a great tool to create and test CAML queries in SharePoint.
 This will work with both on-premise as well as SharePoint Online.
 You should have Microsoft .NET Framework 4.5 installed in your machine else it will not work.

 The U2U Caml Query Builder for SharePoint will help us to query SharePoint list.
-Internally, this tool used the SharePoint client object model code to connect to SharePoint Online or 2013/2016 sites remotely.
+Internally, this tool utilizes the SharePoint client object model code to remotely connect to SharePoint sites.

 Now, we will see how to use caml query builder to connect to SharePoint On-premises as well as SharePoint Online sites.

-Once installation over, when you will open the tool, it will open the Connect dialog box, through which you will be able to connect to your on-premise as well as your online environment. see fig below:
+Once installation is over, when you open the tool, it will open the Connect dialog box, through which you will be able to connect to your on-premise as well as your online environment.
+See Fig below:

-Here first I gave my on-premise site URL and when I connect it, it displays me all the list and libraries presented in the SharePoint site like below:
+Here first, I gave my on-premise site URL, and when I connect it, it displays me all the lists and libraries presented in the SharePoint site like below:

 Similarly, you can also connect to a SharePoint Online site.
-When connecting to an online site, you have to provide the username and password.
+You must provide the username and password when connecting to an online site.
 And then the URL.

-Enter the URL like https://onlysharepoint2013.sharepoint.com/.
-If you will add /SitePages/Home.aspx, it will through an error.
+Enter the URL like https://<tenantname>.sharepoint.com/.
+If you add /SitePages/Home.aspx, it will throw an error.
 See fig below:

 Now, we will see how to build our CAML query using CAML query builder.